Template and InstanceType Management

 Introduction to Instance Types

 In order to simplify the deployment process for virtual machines, starting with OpenShift 4.14 the default configuration mechanism was changed to emphasize the use of Instance Types.
 An instance type is a reusable object where you can define resources and characteristics to apply to a new VM.
 You can define custom instance types or use the variety that are included when you install OpenShift Virtualization when provisioning your own VM.
-This section explores provisioning a VM using an instance type.
+This is much more akin to what users experience when using a self-service catalog in popular cloud providers.

 -